nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * Extraneous parameters for commands that do not take in parameters (such as `help`, `list`, `exit` and `clear`) will be ignored.<br>
   e.g. if the command specifies `help 123`, it will be interpreted as `help`.

+* If there is any error in command format, PlaceBook will notify you and show you the correct format, and provide an example.
+* Some commands will have some command specific errors, which will be elaborated on in [Features](#features), to help you troubleshoot.

 --------------------------------------------------------------------------------------------------------------------